-Since March 9, 2020 evaluations of the teleworker concept have been carried out on an ongoing basis to ensure that the teleworker concept can be activated in time to prevent a potential chain of infection arising in the company in the first place.
+From March 9, 2020 forward, evaluations of the teleworker concept have been carried out on an ongoing basis to ensure that the teleworker concept can be activated in time to prevent a potential chain of infection arising in the company in the first place.
 It has been ensured that all essential business processes are working properly and that project work can be covered by personnel.
 At the same time, the BCM established regulations for representatives and provided training and documentation of the processes in order to minimize the risk of staff shortage.
-The teleworker concept was activated on March 16, 2020.
+The teleworker concept is active since March 16, 2020.
+The monitoring and regular reporting of key risk indicators, see also B.3.5.3 "Monitor and report risks", ensures that the operational processes of FWU Life Austria are also working properly with the teleworker concept.